Richmond Hill, Ontario: Politics

 The city's motto is En la rose, je fleuris (French for "Like the rose, I flourish"), reflecting either the motto of the Duke of Richmond, or the fact that the city was a centre of rose-growing in the early 20th century.
 At that time, it was known as the "Rose Capital" of Canada.
 A more recent motto for Richmond Hill is A little north, a little nicer.

 Richmond Hill is the only municipal Canadian government to have light pollution laws in place, due to the presence of the David Dunlap Observatory.

-In June 2013, the city's council passed a bylaw to ban the number 4 from new street numbers because it is considered to be bad luck in some Asian cultures.
+In June 2013, the city's council passed a by-law to ban the number 4 from new street numbers because it is considered to be bad luck in some East Asian cultures.

 Governance

 The city is governed by the Richmond Hill City Council, which operates on a Mayor-Council system with six Ward Councillors and two Regional Councillors, plus the Mayor.
 The council serves a four-year term, after which a new council is elected by qualified electors in Richmond Hill.

-The council derives its authority primarily from the Municipal Act, 2001 and the amendments of the Municipal Law Amendment Act, 2006.
+The council derives its authority primarily from the Municipal Act and the amendments of the Municipal Law Amendment Act, 2006.
 Richmond Hill is a Lower-tier municipality and has the roles and responsibilities of that position.
-The municipality has a wide purview relating to the interests of the municipality and its residents to develop and maintain policies, practices and procedures through the issuing of bylaws relating to highways, transportation systems apart from highways, waste management, public utilities, culture, parks, recreation and heritage, drainage and flood control, parking, animals, economic development and the licensing of business.
+The municipality has a wide purview relating to the interests of the municipality and its residents to develop and maintain policies, practices and procedures through the issuing of by-laws relating to highways, transportation systems apart from highways, waste management, public utilities, culture, parks, recreation and heritage, drainage and flood control, parking, animals, economic development and the licensing of business.
 The city is also responsible for maintaining its finances in order to provide relevant services and for maintaining an official plan to guide development.